eerohele/saxon-gradle/README.md

 }
 ```

+See the `examples` directory in this repository for additional examples.

 ## Benefits
 - A nice and clean syntax for running XSLT transformations with Saxon.
 - Easily configure Saxon either in the Gradle buildfile or via a
   [Saxon configuration file][saxon-config-file].
-- Only rerun the transformation if the input file(s) or the
+- Only rerun the transformation if the input file(s) or the stylesheet has
-  stylesheet has changed (or if forced with `--rerun-tasks`).
+  changed (or if forced with `--rerun-tasks`).
 - Transform Gradle [file collections][gradle-file-collections].
 - Use XSLT 3.0 via Saxon-HE.